Assignment #2: Problem Statement, Research Question(s) & Hypothesis(ses) DUE: February 26th

 The purpose of this assignment is to help you think about your research project from two very different perspectives: (a) its relationship to practical issues facing educators, students, parents, policy makers and/or the general public via the problem statement and (b) its focus on carefully articulated research questions and/or hypotheses that can be answered or tested through some form of data collection and analysis.

+While there is much that we do not know or understand about the world, most research in education has a very practical focus.
 Thus, your task in writing the problem statement is to craft a brief but compelling argument to convince the reader about the relevance and importance of your proposed research project to real world concerns and the potential connection of your findings to addressing or resolving those real world concerns.

+The research question or hypotheses provide the focus for the research design.
 A ‘good’ research design will enable the researcher to ‘answer’ the research question(s) or provide a definitive test of the research hypothesis(ses).
 Thus clarity in the wording of these statements is crucial for the development of research methods and analytic procedures.
 Typically the research question is posed when the researcher is trying to gain a basic understanding of what is going on in some situation.
 For example, there is much in the news lately about bullying.
 Before a school would implement a bullying prevention program, it would be useful to know the types, frequency and impact of bullying episodes in the school.
 In this case a set of research questions would be appropriate and the researches could use various descriptive statistics to present the data to answer the question(s).
 However, once a school has selected and implemented a specific bullying prevention program, people want to know if it works!
 While a school principal would ask a question: Is this particular program effective in lowering the incidence of bullying episodes in my school; the researcher would probably want to be able to use inferential statistics to answer that question in a formal way.
 Thus the researcher would move beyond the question and frame clear one or more hypotheses that contain predictions about what is expected to be found.
 This is the research hypothesis.
 But to use inferential statistics to test the hypothesis, the researcher would frame a null hypothesis which covers all other possible outcomes except the one contained in the research hypothesis.
-For example, if the research hypothesis is that cats run faster than dogs, the null hypothesis contains two parts, cats will not run faster than dogs and that cats and dogs will run at the same speed.

-(As you write your problem statement, please refer to my lecture on this topic since the approach I want you to take differs slightly from the way that Mertler and Charles present this topic.)
+(1) write an effective problem statement; (As you write your problem statement, please refer to my lecture on this topic since the approach I want you to take differs slightly from the way that Mertler and Charles present this topic.)

 (2) write one or more research questions that are tied to your problem statement;